neurolabusc/DistanceFields/README.md

  - This software is provided as is.
 It uses the BSD license.
  - Similar to erosion methods, this algorithm assumes that the spatial resolution is identical in each dimension.
 Anisotropic data must either be resliced to an isotropic grid or a different method must be used.
 This software uses the former approach, automatically up-sampling anisotropic images to be isotropic prior to thickness estimation, and subsequently downsampling the results to the original resolution.
- - Similar to erosion methods, this algorithm assumes images are binary, which is not the case for probability maps.
+ - Similar to erosion methods, this traditional implementations of this algorithm assumes images are binary, which is not the case for probability maps.
 The `Up Sampling` example described previously attenuates but does not eliminate this limitation.
+[William Silversmith](https://github.com/seung-lab/euclidean-distance-transform-3d) provides an alternative approach for dealing with anisotropy.

 ## Compiling